FortinetCloudCSE/data-security-101/content/002HandsOnLab/_index.md

 ---
-title: "Ch 2 Hugo Content Structure"
+title: "Hands On Lab"
 chapter: false
-linkTitle: "Ch 2: Hugo Content"
+linkTitle: "Hands On Lab"
-weight: 20
+weight: 9
 ---

 ### ***Learn to organize and create content in Hugo- estimated duration 20min***